Immigration Rights and Resources for the Campus Community

 California Rangeland Education (CRED) Courses

-Rangeland Law
+RRS 750: Rangeland Law & Economics

 This course is one of five short courses designed to help review for the California Certified Rangeland Manager (CRM) exam administered by the Professional Forester Examination Committee (PFEC).